3Squ4red/LoveToken-Faucet/README.md

 # LoveToken Faucet

-A quick, lovely faucet website for LOVE - an ERC20 token on Goerli testnet
+A quick, lovely faucet website for LOVE - an ERC20 token on Goerli testnet.
+This dApp is deployed on [IPFS](https://ipfs.tech/), meaning it's completely Decentralized!
+Unlike those 'dApps' who whose websites are published on a centralized platform.

 ## Tokenomics
 - Max supply of LOVE will never exceed 100 million